sxzhang25/sxzhang25.github.io/_posts/2021-01-17-tic-toe-tac.md

   <figcaption>Figure 2.
 We have three possible templates which represent a draw.</figcaption>
 </figure>

 So, modulo any reflections and rotations, we have three unique templates that produce a draw.
 Now we need to add these reflections and rotations back into consideration to get the final total count.
 The first two templates each have one line of reflective symmetry, so we only need to count the number of unique rotated configurations, of which there are $4$.
-The third template has no symmetry, so it has a total of $8$ transformed configurations (it can be rotated four ways or reflected--but be careful, although we can perform a vertical or horizontal reflection, one of these can be formed by reflecting and then rotating).<a href="#footnote1"><sup>1</sup></a> So we get $4 + 4 + 8 = 16$ total draw configurations!
+The third template has no symmetry, so it has a total of $8$ transformed configurations (it can be rotated four ways or reflected---but be careful, although we can perform a vertical or horizontal reflection, one of these can be formed by reflecting and then rotating).<a href="#footnote1"><sup>1</sup></a> So we get $4 + 4 + 8 = 16$ total draw configurations!

 <figure>
   <img src="https://github.com/sxzhang25/sxzhang25.github.io/raw/main/imgs/2021-01-17-fig3.gif" alt="Generating all configurations of a draw from the three templates" title="generating tic-tac-toe draw configurations" style="width:100%">